FREE OVERNIGHT SHIPPING ON ORDERS OVER $200!

 CO2: Not Necessary

-Fertilizer or Shrimp Safe Fertilizer
+Fertilizer: Shrimple All-In-One or Shrimp Safe Fertilizer

 Propagation: Leaves that are trimmed and left floating on the water's surface will start to grow roots.

-Like with some similar bulb plants, it’s important to bury only half of the bulb in the substrate to prevent bulb rot.
+Like similar bulb plants, it’s important to bury only half of the bulb in the substrate to prevent bulb rot.
 Regularly trim dead leaf tips to prevent decay and keep algae or debris from settling on the leaves.

 Care Level: Moderate